syl20bnr/spacemacs/README.md

 ## Emacs

 Spacemacs requires Emacs 24.4 or above.
-The next Emacs major release, Emacs 25, is not *officially* supported but is partially working (i.e. bugs should be expected).
+The development version of Emacs (at the time of writing, this is 25.2) is not *officially* supported, but should nevertheless be expected to work.

 Some modes require third-party tools that you'll have to install via your favorite package manager.